 Plant-based eatery Avant Garden Bistro was a huge success when it opened in New York City in 2015.
-Earlier this month, its LA counterpart of the same name opened in West Hollywood.
+Earlier this month, its LA counterpart opened in West Hollywood.

 Avant Garden Bistro is led by Ravi DeRossi.
 A 2022 James Beard Award Nominee for Outstanding Restaurateur, DeRossi is a co-founder of the influential Death & Co bars in New York City, DTLA’s Arts District, and Denver.
 Overthrow Hospitality, his restaurant group, is also behind nine much-loved NYC vegan restaurants and bars.